paula-costa/game-of-its/a-sad-tail.md

-Ned went on to a completely pwn Circe and the Lannisters and take all their monies.The world was a better place because of it.
+Ned went on to a completely pwn Circe and the Lannisters and take all their monies.The world was a better place because of it. bla bla bla

-bla bla bla
+Joffrey Baratheon was the one to do Ned in, but his story was only about to being, and let me assure you he will DEFINITELY NOT DIE!